spiglerg/TF_ContinualLearningViaSynapticIntelligence/README.md

 ### Results
-Performance for Synaptic Intelligence (left) is still above 94% after training on 10 Permuted MNIST tasks.
-On the contrary, standard Stochastic Gradient Descent is around 75%.
+Performance for Synaptic Intelligence (left) is still at 93% after training on 10 Permuted MNIST tasks.
+On the contrary, standard Stochastic Gradient Descent is around 76%.
 ![alt tag](images/accuracy.png)